pinout-xyz/Pinout.xyz/draft/overlay/pivoyager.md

 The **PiVoyager** is uninterruptible power supply (UPS) for the Raspberry Pi designed to work with standard Li-Ion or LiPo batteries, featuring a programmable watchdog, automatic restart, and a real-time calendar.
 The **PiVoyager** is designed as a Pi Zero pHAT, but works on any Raspberry-Pi with a 40 pin header, including the Raspberry Pi 3B+ and 4.

 When the **PiVoyager** is plugged to a USB power source (USB micro-B) and a Li-Ion/LiPo battery, it will both power your Raspberry Pi and charge the battery if needed, with a selectable charge current of 1000mA (default) or 500mA.
-If USB power is removed, the **PiMaster** automatically switches to the battery and continues to power the Raspberry Pi at 5V (2.1A max), thanks to a boost converter.
+If USB power is removed, the **PiVoyager** automatically switches to the battery and continues to power the Raspberry Pi at 5V (2.1A max), thanks to a boost converter.

 The **PiVoyager** features a Real-Time Calendar (RTC), which can be configured to store the current date and time.
 The content of the RTC will be maintained for as long as there is a power source connected, even if the Raspberry Pi is powered down.